rontarrant/gtkDcoding/docs/_posts/2019-05-14-0035-help-about-dialog.md

 You could probably leave most of these strings empty, especially if you don't work with a team, but I filled all these in for demonstration purposes.

-But as I breezed through that list of classes that hadn’t changed, there actually was one change worth mentioning…
+But as I breezed through that list of classes that hadn’t changed, there actually was one change worth mentioning...

 #### Passing Down the Window